godotengine/godot-website/collections/_article/small-defense-gltf.md

 Triangles in arrays can be specified in clockwise or counter clockwise order.
 Depending on this one can tell which is the front and which is the back face.
 This allows the renderer to not render triangles that are not facing the camera.

 That said, the ability to specify this in a pipeline format, in my opinion is a bad decision.
-OpenGEX clearly commited a mistake here.
+OpenGEX clearly committed a mistake here.
 There is zero benefit to this and it makes parsing the format more complex.

 Likewise, the ability to add restart indices is nice, but nowadays GPUs have wide vertex caches, which make stripping not very useful.
 Again I think this was another bad decision from OpenGEX.